Toeplitz Unlabeled Sensing: Algebraic Theory: Abstract

 \section{Abstract}

-Unlabeled sensing is the problem of recovering an element of a vector subspace of $\mathbb{R}^n$, from its image under an unknown permutation of the coordinates and knowledge of the subspace.
-Here we study this problem for the special class of subspaces that admit a Toeplitz basis.
+Unlabeled sensing is the inverse problem of recovering an element of a vector subspace of $\mathbb{R}^n$, from its image under an unknown permutation of the coordinates and knowledge of the subspace.
+Here we study this problem from an algebraic point of view for the special class of subspaces that admit a Toeplitz basis.